opensearch-project/documentation-website/_ml-commons-plugin/ml-dashboard.md

 ## Enabling Machine Learning in Dashboards

 In OpenSearch 2.6, Machine Learning is disabled by default.
-To enable it, you need to edit the configuration in `opensearch_dashboards.yml` and then restart you cluster.
+To enable it, you need to edit the configuration in `opensearch_dashboards.yml` and then restart your cluster.

 To enable the feature: